What Is The Australian Open In Tennis?

 Margaret Court is the most prolific individual winner of the Australian Open.
 She won a total of 11 times, including seven victories before 1968 (when it was still the Australian Championships) and four victories after 1968.

-Novak Djokovic has won more Australian Open Singles events than any other man, having won the tournament nine times, including two separate three-peats in which he won three championships straight (2011-2013, 2019-2021).
+Novak Djokovic has won more Australian Open singles events than any other man, having won the tournament ten times, including two separate three-peats in which he won three championships straight (2011-2013, 2019-2021).
 Djokovic won the 2020 Australian Open in the individual tournament, while Sofia Kenin won the individual tournament on the women’s side.
 The 2021 individual tournament was won by Djokovic on the men’s side and Naomi Osaka on the women’s side.
 In 2022, the men’s individual champion was Rafael Nadal, with Ashleigh Barty taking the women’s title.
 In 2023, Djokovic won his 10th Australian Open singles title and Aryna Sabalenka won her first.

 How much does the winner of the Australian Open get?

 The winner of the men’s and women’s singles tournaments are awarded $2.975 million AUD ($2.05 million USD) for winning the final match.
 In 2022, Rafael Nadal won the Australian Open, and his winnings amounted to $2.875 million.
 Ashleigh Barty won in the women's singles division and received the same amount.
 The total prize purse for the whole tournament was $53.5 million.
 Each year’s tournament, however, offers different prize money.
 The winners of the men’s and women’s doubles tournaments are awarded a prize amount of $695,000 AUD ($479,600 USD).
 The winners of the mixed doubles final are given a grand total of $157,750 AUD ($108,861 USD).

 Who is the best player in the history of the Australian Open?